Chart Color Schemes

 Turners Beach - Forth has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Turners Beach - Forth's population was approximately 3,726 as of November 2025, according to AreaSearch's analysis.
-This figure represents an increase of 248 people since the 2021 Census, which recorded a population of 3,478.
-The growth is inferred from ABS estimates showing an estimated resident population of 3,671 as of June 2024 and an additional 51 validated new addresses since the Census date.
-This results in a population density ratio of 44 persons per square kilometer.
-Turners Beach - Forth's population grew by 7.1% between the 2021 Census and November 2025, exceeding the SA4 region's growth rate of 5.0%.
-Interstate migration contributed approximately 65.7% of overall population gains during recent periods.
+Turners Beach - Forth's population is approximately 3,741 as of February 2026.
+This represents an increase of 263 people since the 2021 Census, which recorded a population of 3,478.
+The increase was inferred from the estimated resident population of 3,671 in June 2024 and an additional 60 validated new addresses since the Census date.
+This results in a population density of 44 persons per square kilometer.
+Turners Beach - Forth's growth rate of 7.6% since the 2021 census exceeds both its SA4 region (5.1%) and the state level, indicating it as a growth leader in the area.
+Interstate migration contributed approximately 65.7% to overall population gains during recent periods.

 Frequently Asked Questions - Population